 What business owner doesn’t need a little marketing help?

-After the challenges of 2020 and the new challenges that are surely ahead in 2021 business owners have more pressure on them than ever.
+After the monkey wrench 2020 threw and the new challenges in 2021, business owners are under more pressure than ever.
 Your business may be struggling to move into a digital business model where you now have to reach customers online rather than in person.
-This can be particularly hard for brick-and-motor entrepreneurs.
-They need marketing help – digital marketing help that is.
+This can be particularly hard for brick-and-mortar businesses.
+They need marketing help—digital marketing help, that is.

 Hiring an agency to get your business up and running online may be out of the question, but there are more affordable solutions to get the marketing help you need.
 Consider a marketing apprentice.

 “As more and more jobs move online, Acadium exists to help people transition into and launch their digital careers.”

 Acadium matches online business owners with aspiring digital marketers for three-month remote apprenticeships to help them launch or grow their careers in marketing.
 The apprenticeships offer accessible training for anyone to launch their careers with no prior experience and are the most affordable solution for businesses to build digital marketing teams.